 Diversified Portfolio by Product, Geography and Channel.
 Our business is highly diversified across products, geographies, and channels.
-We operate a multi-brand business with Black Diamond, Sierra, PIEPS, and SKINourishment branded products spanning 30 single product categories addressing four primary categories of climbing, skiing, mountain, and sport.
-Our bullet product line is the only single product category that accounts for more than 15% of annual sales for the year ended December 31, 2018.
+We operate a multi-brand business with Black Diamond, PIEPS, Sierra, and SKINourishment branded products spanning 30 single product categories addressing four primary categories of climbing, skiing, mountain, and sport.
+There is no single product category that accounts for more than 15% of annual sales for the year ended December 31, 2019.
 This provides seasonal diversification with a balance of sales across both the fall/winter and spring/summer sports seasons.
-Our brands are truly global with approximately 47% of our sales for the year ended December 31, 2018 generated outside the United States in over 50 countries.
+Our brands are truly global with approximately 47% of our sales for the year ended December 31, 2019 generated in over 50 countries outside the United States.
 We believe that our product, geographic, and distribution channel diversity allows us to maximize the reach of our brand portfolio while reducing the risk associated with any single product category or point of distribution.

 Experienced and Incentivized Senior Management Team.
-The members of our Board of Directors and our executive officers, including Mr. Warren Kanders, are substantial stockholders of the Company, and beneficially own approximately 27% of our outstanding common stock as of February 27, 2019, which we believe aligns the interests of our Board of Directors and our executive officers with that of our stockholders.
+The members of our Board of Directors and our executive officers, including Mr. Warren Kanders, are substantial stockholders of the Company, and beneficially own approximately 28% of our outstanding common stock as of March 4, 2020, which we believe aligns the interests of our Board of Directors and our executive officers with that of our stockholders.